-Other people suggest equally useful definitions such as, "Becoming a Christian encompasses God's initiative to call, equip, and send us."
-This is also true.
+Other people suggest equally useful definitions, such as "Becoming a Christian encompasses God's initiative to call, equip, and send us."
 But at the same time, being a Christian requires our response and hence a further definition,

 "Being a Christian is to bow to Christ,

 When these three elements combine in a person, we expect spiritual maturity.
 The Christian life involves all three aspects.
 A good definition of a Christian is essential for all of us who lay great stress on individual response and personal commitment to Jesus Christ as Savior and Lord.✞

 Being a Christian means, first of all, to be

 "Christ-centered."
 We need to be "converted" or "born again" and experience the forgiveness of sins in our hearts and lives.
 Being "born again is a Biblical phrase meaning "spiritual rebirth" or "regeneration" and is used by Jesus in speaking with Nicodemus in John 3.3-5.
 "Jesus answered him, 'Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God.'
 Nicodemus said to him, 'How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?'
 Jesus answered, 'Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God."
 "Born again" means "born from above."
 1 Peter 1.22-23 confirms this, "For you have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God."✞

 Second, being a Christian means being "Bible-Based."
 Being Bible-based involves modeling all aspects of our Christian life on the complete and authoritative Word of God.✞